Chisholm defense to be tested in scrimmage

-Chisholm’s defense will be tested in a home scrimmage with Mooreland’s triple option Friday.
+ENID, Okla. — Chisholm’s defense will be tested in a home scrimmage with Mooreland’s triple option Friday, Aug.
+18, 2023.
 The middle schools will go at 6, followed by the varsities at 7.

 “It will challenge us to be disciplined and do our assignments,” said Chisholm coach Kimes Gilbert.
 “They will be looking to get our guys out of our assignments.
 We’re excited to go against a different team.”